The Ascension Project

 Damage control cannot be performed if the ship has been reduced to negative hit points.

 Ramming is considered part of a move action.
 A pilot can use her starship to ram an object, including another starship.
-First, the pilot must enter the target’s square or fighting space and declare her attempt to ram the target.
+First, the pilot must enter the target’s hex or fighting space and declare her attempt to ram the target.
 If the target has point-defense systems, it can make an attack of opportunity against the ramming starship.
 Second, the pilot must make a Piloting check (DC = 5 + the target’s Defense).
 If the Piloting check fails, the ship misses the target and may finish its move.
 If the check succeeds, the starship collides with the intended target, dealing damage both to itself and the target (reduced by hardness, if applicable).

 A pilot cannot ram the same ship or object more than once during a given round.
 However, a pilot that fails to ram a target may attempt to ram a different target if her starship has sufficient movement left to reach the new target.